7 Rules For Getting Divorced

 The end of any marriage has unique issues — but there are a few things everyone should do when getting divorced.

 By Camille Lamb

 Thing is, just because you know how one couple is getting divorced doesn’t mean yours will resemble theirs in any way.
 For starters, every state has different divorce laws.
-Plus, a divorce like the one TomKat is going through involves millions of dollars in assets, property, and e-meters.
+Plus, a divorce like the one TomKat went through or Martin-Paltrow is in the midst of involves millions of dollars in assets, property, and e-meters.
 But there are general rules that everyone should follow.
 So if you’re getting divorced, take this advice from Florida divorce attorney Sam Troy.

 1. Choose A Lawyer Who Understands You

 Constantly explaining or defending what you want to your lawyer can take up lots of his time and even more of your money.
 So be selective and find one who understands where you’re coming from.
 “If you’re a prick, then maybe you want to hire a prick,” Troy says.
 “If you don’t want to put the screws to your wife, then hire someone who’ll take that approach.”
 That said, your lawyer still works for you.
 If he/she is pushing you to do something you’re uncomfortable with, push back.

 Make a record of things like credit reports, tax returns, bank statements, pay stubs, insurance policies, and stock and bond certificates from the last few years of your marriage.
 If your lawyer has these on hand, it’ll help the case go smoother.